imhamad/imhamad/README.md

 ## About

-I build and lead delivery on content-heavy web platforms for pharmaceutical and healthcare clients, where a missed compliance detail is a regulatory problem rather than a bug.
+I build and lead delivery, on content-heavy web platforms for pharmaceutical and healthcare clients, where a missed compliance detail is a regulatory problem rather than a bug.
 Most of that work runs on Drupal, WordPress, and Next.js with Payload CMS, and most of it has to satisfy the ABPI Code of Practice, PMCPA review, GDPR, and WCAG 2.1 AA before it is